 Secure texting is Archuleta's next recommended layer of security.
 Healthcare organizations, such as hospitals, can often provide a hectic environment in which communication must be transmitted as quickly as possible.
 In some cases however, security is sacrificed with the purpose of saving time.
 Communicating is important, and often times private information over standard and unsecured carrier short message service (SMS) can create serious vulnerabilities.

-In his article titled, Hospital's secure text messaging saves time, fosters HIPAA compliance, author Don Fluckinger notes issues with standard SMS that include, but are not limited to, messages that are stored in device memory, and that can further be read by anyone using that particular device.
+In his article titled, Secure Text Messaging Saves Time and Fosters HIPAA Compliance for Hospitals, author Don Fluckinger notes issues with standard SMS that include, but are not limited to, messages that are stored in device memory, and that can further be read by anyone using that particular device.
 Though he goes on to state that the adoption of secure texting systems can, "mitigate many, if not all, of the logistical and compliance problems that traditional phone communications and default smartphone SMS texting pose to healthcare organizations."
 Being able to communicate securely should be just as, if not more, important than communicating quickly, especially with regard to healthcare institutions.

 When it comes to the sensitive data stored and transmitted within healthcare organizations, complying with the guidelines set out by HIPAA can promote the safety of information as well as the avoidance of fines and potential legal action.
 The recommendations of implementing data encryption and secure texting are integral pieces to the completion of the HIPAA compliance puzzle.